 Clearing is a process managed by UCAS that gives students the opportunity to find a higher education course at college or university if they haven’t managed to secure one.

-If you haven’t yet applied to university, you have changed your mind about your current course choice, or your circumstances have changed, then you can use clearing to find alternative courses to study for September 2023.
+If you haven’t yet applied to university, you have changed your mind about your current course choice, or your circumstances have changed, then you can use Clearing to find alternative courses to study for September 2024.

-Clearing is open from Wednesday 5th July 2023 to Tuesday 17th October 2023, but you can’t apply through clearing until you have your exam results.
+Clearing will be open from Friday 5th July 2024 to Thursday 17th October 2024, but you can’t apply through Clearing until you have your exam results.

-If you’re an A-level student you will receive your exam results on Thursday 17th August 2023 and this is when you will be eligible to apply in clearing.
+If you’re an A-level student you will receive your exam results on Thursday 15th August 2024 and this is when you will be eligible to apply in Clearing.

 Please be patient as our phone lines will be busy.
 Places on some courses are likely to fill up quickly so we would advise you to call as early as possible.